mmena1/python-wordbook/README.md

     pipenv run python app.py
     ```

-### Thesaurus
+### Dictionary
-To use the thesaurus functionality you can do it in 2 ways:
+To use the dictionary functionality you can do it in 2 ways:

 - Executing the main app: